-- 1 ounce chocolate syrup, plus more for rim
+- 1 ounce chocolate syrup, plus more to drizzle in the glass

 Prepare your glass:

-- Crush up graham crackers and place them on another plate next to the chocolate syrup plate.
+- Crush up graham crackers and place them on another plate next to the marshmallow fluff.

-- Dip the rim of your martini glass in the chocolate syrup and turn to coat.
+- Dip the rim of your martini glass in the fluff and turn to coat.
 Then do the same with the graham cracker crumbs.